Feb 24, 2025

 Why do you need a web portal in the first place?

 • Create a unified experience.
-Gather scattered services, information and experiences in one place and provide your audience with easy and secure 24/7 access to it.
+Gather scattered services, information, and workflows in one place and provide your audience with easy and secure 24/7 access.
 You can integrate your web portal with other business systems in your organization (CRM, ERP, asset management, etc.) significantly reducing the cost of web portal creation and providing your audience with a better experience.

 • Provide self-service functions.
+67% of customers prefer self-service features, fueling the growing web portal market trends.
 Give your audience the flexibility they need to get things done on their own.
 When they want it, where they want it.

 • Automate processes.
 Reduce waste and inefficiencies by connecting different data sources and services in one place.